Seoul in Spring vs Fall — I've done both.

 I didn’t check what festivals were on during our fall visit, and honestly I didn’t need to.
 We were in full wander mode — walking different parts of the city, enjoying the leaves, enjoying the weather.
 Seoul in fall rewards that kind of slow, unhurried travel.

 One thing I did notice: by around 8pm, the crowds start to thin out.
 The streets get quieter earlier than in spring.
-Whether it’s because the days are getting shorter, I’m not entirely sure — but that quieter evening feeling added to the romance of it all.
+Whether it’s because the days are getting shorter and it gets dark sooner, I’m not entirely sure — but that quieter evening feeling actually added to the romance of it all.

 I’ve thought about this a lot, and I genuinely cannot pick a winner.
 They are just different experiences — and the right one depends entirely on what kind of traveler you are in that moment.